dashcamguy/dash_cam_info/README.md

 # dash_cam_info
-Educational materials related to dashboard cameras
+Educational materials related to dashboard cameras.
+The information in this repository is for educational purposes only.

 ## Yi Mini Dash Cam